lightweight-software-development/lsd-overview/README.md

 LSD combines an approach to development with actual implementations of tools and components that support it

+The components and an example application can be found in the [Lightweight Software Development](https://github.com/lightweight-software-development) organisation on GitHub.

 ##The Problems
 ###The implementation gap
 The code for a system is usually much larger than a plain language description of the business requirement.